Many countries in Latin American have now officially reopened their borders for tourism.

 Guatemala reopened the international airport for tourists on September 18th, 2020.

-All passengers must have a negative PCR test, taken no longer than 72 hour prior to the flight.
-Antigen tests are also permitted if PCR is not possible.
+Passengers need to have a negative PCR test, taken no longer than 72 hour prior to the flight, or a vaccination certificate.

 Read everything we know about Guatemala’s Reopening for Tourism here